sander/hierarchical-deterministic-keys/keys.md

 ## Introduction

 This document specifies the algorithms to apply Hierarchical Deterministic Keys (HDKs).
 The purpose of an HDK architecture is to manage large sets of keys bound to a secure cryptographic device that protects a single key.
-This enables the development of secure digital identity wallets with unlinkability.
+This enables the development of secure digital identity wallets that only have one secret to manage.

-The core idea has been introduced in [[BIP32]] to create privacy-preserving cryptocurrency addresses.
+The core idea has been introduced in [[BIP32]] to create multiple cryptocurrency addresses in a manageable way.
 The present document extends the idea towards devices commonly used for digital wallets, and towards common interaction patterns for document issuance and authentication.

 To store many HDKs, only a seed string needs to be securely stored, associated with the device private key.
 Each HDK is then deterministically defined by a path of self-generated indices or provided key handles.
 Such a path can efficiently be stored and requires less confidentiality than the seed.

 To prove possession of many HDKs, the secure cryptographic device only needs to perform common cryptographic operations on a single key.
-The HDK acts as a blinding factor that enables blinding the device public key and device data upon authentication.
+The HDK acts as a blinding factor that enables blinding the device public key.

 This document provides a specification of the generic HDK scheme, generic HDK instances, and fully specified concrete HDK instances.

 This document represents the consensus of the authors.
 It is not a standard.
+It does not include security or privacy proofs.

 ### Conventions and definitions